elastic/crawler/README.md

 # Elastic Open Web Crawler

-Open Crawler enables users to easily ingest web content into Elasticsearch.
+Elastic Open Crawler is a lightweight, open code web crawler designed for discovering, extracting, and indexing web content directly into Elasticsearch.
+This CLI-driven tool streamlines web content ingestion into Elasticsearch, enabling easy searchability through on-demand or scheduled crawls defined by configuration files.

 This repository contains code for the Elastic Open Web Crawler.
 Docker images are available for the crawler at [the Elastic Docker registry](https://www.docker.elastic.co/r/integrations/crawler).